Architecture¶

 await set_app_setting(db, "efficiency_unit", "eu")

-Cost Calculation¶
+Cost Hierarchy¶

 Template Structure¶